 Newborn Screen Hearing Programme: service running as normal in clinics and maternity units

 When your child is ill or injured, it is very difficult to decide if/when to call your child's GP, NHS 111 or go to the accident and emergency department (A&E).
-During the current situation, it can be confusing to know what to do.This poster includes guidance on what to do and which service to use.
+During the current situation, it can be confusing to know what to do.These posters include guidance on what to do and which service to use:

 Many families will be concerned about how to access health advice at this time and many parents may be feeling very anxious about the changes to our day to day lives.
 COVID-19 is particularly difficult for those who already struggle with anxiety or depression.
 Click here to view helpful advice and links.